hyndex/Autopilot/docs/en/ros2/px4_ros2_control_interface.md

 _fw_lateral_longitudinal_setpoint->updateWithAltitude(altitude_msl, course);
 ```

-From these setpoints, PX4 will compute the required _roll angle_, _pitch angle_ and _throttle_ setpoints that are sent to lower level controllers.
+PX4 uses the setpoints to compute the _roll angle_, _pitch angle_ and _throttle_ setpoints that are sent to lower level controllers.
+Note that the commanded flight is expected to be relatively gentle/unaggressive when using this method.
 This is done as follows:

 - Lateral control output: